1. Home

 FDA Globalization

 In today's world, other countries produce significant portions of the food and medical products that U.S. consumers and patients use in their daily lives.
-There are more than 291,000 FDA-registered facilities manufacturing or handling FDA-regulated products, of these, more than half are located outside of the United States in more than 150 countries.
-U.S. imports include:
+There are nearly 300,000 FDA-registered facilities manufacturing or handling FDA-regulated products, of these, more than half are located outside of the United States.
+FDA-regulated products account for 19% of U.S. imports.
+About 78% of active pharmaceutical ingredient manufacturers are located outside of the U.S. and imports account for about 49% of medical devices used in the U.S. and 96% of biologics sales.
+Imports also account for about 59% of fresh fruit, 35% of vegetables, and 91% of seafood consumed by volume.

 Responsibility for addressing these global issues is distributed across the agency.
 The Office of Inspections and Investigations conducts inspections and reviews imported products offered for entry into the United States.
-FDA’s product centers focus on international policy and outreach that touches on their portfolio of regulated products and the Office of Global Policy and Strategy serves as a focal point for FDA-wide coordination and information sharing and a point of access to multilateral organizations like the World Health Organization; addresses issues related to international trade of regulated products and mutual recognition agreements; enters into arrangements that facilitate the sharing of information with global regulatory counterparts; and manages FDA’s foreign offices around the world.
+FDA’s product centers focus on international policy and outreach that touches on their portfolio of regulated products and the Office of Global Policy and Strategy serves as a focal point for FDA-wide coordination and information sharing and a point of access to multilateral organizations; addresses issues related to international trade of regulated products and mutual recognition agreements; enters into arrangements that facilitate the sharing of information with global regulatory counterparts; and manages FDA’s foreign offices around the world.

 For more information:

-Beginning in 2008, FDA established foreign offices, posting staff in strategic locations around the world, including China, Europe, India and Latin America.
+Beginning in 2008, FDA established foreign offices, posting staff in strategic locations around the world, including China, Europe, India, Latin America, and Rwanda.
 FDA offices overseas work closely with foreign governments, industry, and other stakeholders to enable FDA to more effectively protect U.S. consumers.

 Globalization Contacts